IshaanKarvir/bioacoustic-detection/README.md

       - `wav.py` contains code for pre-processing wav files, including decimation
       - `vis.py` contains code for constructing and saving visualizations
   - `spectrogram_dataset_generator.py` contains the code for generating spectrogram datasets from annotations and recordings.
-  - (TODO) `train.py` contains the code for training a detection model from a spectrogram dataset.
   - (TODO) `run_inference.py` contains the code for running inference on a recording.
   - (TODO) `evaluate.py` contains code for evaluating a trained model on a spectrogram dataset with annotations.